jseto/site-wish-to-go/src/posts/how-to-use/index.md

 In some cases, the initialization of the script can fail because it is called before the page is rendered.
 This will likely happen when server side rendering is used.

-The **Whish to go** JavaScript code exposes a global function in the window namespace called `wtgInit`.
+The **Wish to go** JavaScript code exposes a global function in the window namespace called `wtgInit`.
 If the **WishWidget** and **TripPlannerWidget** are not rendered properly, you can call the `wtgInit` function somewhere in your webpage where you know the document has been rendered.

 ## The WishWidget Tag